-- Does my client fit in to what they are already talking about?
+- Does my expert/company fit in to what they are already talking about?

 - What can we offer them that they can’t get themselves?

-Do some digging, think outside of the box.
-Is there some unique tidbit about your client that can be leveraged to a larger idea?
-Or maybe an SME has a background that would qualify them to speak on a trending, news-of-the-day topic.
+Remember, broadcast typically covers timely, breaking news, and to get on a show you must fit that mold.
+Is there some unique tidbit about your organization that can be leveraged to a larger idea?
+Or maybe a subject matter expert has a background that would qualify them to speak on a trending, news-of-the-day topic.
 These are good thought-processes to have when approaching broadcast media.

 2. Understand the Broadcast Media Landscape

-Congratulations!
-They want to put your client on-air.
-So now what?
-A broadcast media refresher is in need.
-And if this is a live interview, it is definitely in need.
-Your client must hit the mark, be succinct, and be engaging.
+A show wants to put your expert on-air.
+Now what?
+Hopefully your spokesperson is media trained.
+Even if so, a broadcast media refresher is in need, especially if this is a live interview.
+Your spokesperson must hit the mark, be succinct and be engaging.
 They only have one chance to get it right and one opportunity to work in key messages about their company or platform.
 Practice makes perfect and perfect means practice.

-Also remember THEY are part of the story.
+Also remember, your spokesperson is part of the story.
 The audience is not only listening to what they have to say, but also watching how they say it.
-If you tell your client to act more energized than they feel comfortable, it will likely come across just right on television.
-Also, stick your chest out and don’t be afraid.
-Television reporters can be intimidating but remember, it’s a conversation – that’s what comes across best on TV – and your client can guide the conversation when relevant.
+Ensure your spokesperson is coached to dress the part, act energized, avoid fidgeting and for other best practices to ensure the message isn’t diluted by a sub-par performance.
+Television can be intimidating but remember, it’s a conversation and expert guests can guide it when relevant.

 If you have questions or need help media training your spokespeople, contact us today.